vpriyanca/Unsupervised-Learning-Clustering/README.md

 ## Models
 The project implements two clustering algorithms:
-## KMeans Clustering : Applied to scaled data with PCA for visualization.
+**KMeans Clustering** : Applied to scaled data with PCA for visualization.
 - Number of Clusters: 11
 - Encoding Method: Label Encoding
 - StandardScaler used for normalization
 - PCA used for 2D visualization

-## K-Modes: Applied to categorical data using kmodes library.
+**K-Modes**: Applied to categorical data using kmodes library.
 - Number of Clusters: 11
 - Categorical encoding using kmodes package
 - Evaluation via confusion matrix and cluster centroids